International SEO Best Practices & Checklist: Targeting Ireland

 To implement these tags, you have two options

 - XML Sitemap – this is the preferred and best option because there is no chance these tags will be removed when people are making edits to the front end of the website.
 The sitemap must list each URL as the primary URL, then all the alternates.
-You can use this tool if you decide to implement the tag on the XML sitemap.

 - In the <head> section of the website – This works equally to XML sitemaps in terms of the effectiveness, but there is a chance these tags can be removed from the <head> of the website if people are making edits to the design/header of the website.